 Sometimes selling your home before you are the subject of an IVA or charging order is a better way to get on top of your finances.
 This will depend on your circumstances and there are lots to consider, in particular where you will live next.
 Selling won’t be right for everyone.

 But if you decide you’d like to avoid the wider repercussions of IVAs and charging orders, such as the impact on your credit rating, realising the value in your home could be one way to pay off your debts before either is needed.
-Alternatively, if you’ve finished your IVA period and no longer have any restrictions on your home, you may want to sell your home quickly to generate much needed funds.
+Alternatively, if you’ve finished your IVA period and no longer have any restrictions on your home, you may want to sell your house fast to generate much needed funds.